 The most important aspects of an instruction letter for the valuer are the purpose of valuation, which when dealing with a lender as discussed previously is for loan security purposes (there are other purposes for valuation such as for company accounts or for internal purposes); and the bases of valuation.

 A basis of valuation defines how the property is to be valued.
-The most important bases of valuation that a customer will observe are as follows:
+The most important basis of valuation that a customer will observe are as follows:

 - Market Value